Tony Hawk's Pro Skater 2: Console and computer versions

-Tony Hawk's Pro Skater 2 was met with universal critical acclaim upon release and remains the best-reviewed PlayStation video game of all time, as well as being the second highest rated game of all time with an aggregate score of 98/100 on Metacritic.
+Tony Hawk's Pro Skater 2 was met with universal critical acclaim upon release and remains the best-reviewed PlayStation video game of all time, as well as being tied with Grand Theft Auto IV and Soulcalibur as the second highest rated game of all time behind The Legend of Zelda: Ocarina of Time with an aggregate score of 98/100 on Metacritic.
 Martin Taylor of Eurogamer declared the game to be "the supreme champion of extreme sports gaming".
 Ben Silverman of Game Revolution considered the game's "excellent" control to be "what pushes [it] from great to fantastic" and that on a visual level, the game "looks better than about 90% of the Playstation games that have come before it".